BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_1_Accessing_Bitcoind_with_Curl.md

   "id": "curltest"
 }
 ```
-This is almost exactly the same output that you get when you type `bitcoin-cli listunspent`, showing how closely tied the two interfaces are.
+This is almost exactly the same output that you receive when you type `bitcoin-cli listunspent`, showing how closely tied the two interfaces are.
 If no cleanup or extra help is needed, then `bitcoin-cli` just outputs the RPC.
 Easy!

 ### Create an Address

-So you know where your funds are, as you're aware the next step in creating a transaction is to create a change address.
+After you know where your funds are, the next step in crafting a transaction is to get a change address.
 By now you've probably got the hang of this, and you know that for simple RPC commands, all you need to do is adjust the `method` is the `curl` command:
 ```
 $ curl --user bitcoinrpc:73bd45ba60ab8f9ff9846b6404769487 --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getrawchangeaddress", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:18332/ | jq -r '.'